MeghaGajbhiye/PSFT-Workshop/IAM Lab - Best Practices/LabGuide-IAM.md

 We'll create a user, a group, and a security policy to understand the concept.

-1. After signing in to the console, click on the hamburger menu on the top left.
-Click on Identity -> Group.
+1. After signing in to the console, click on the three-line menu on the top left.
+Click on Identity -> Groups.

 ![](./images/group.png "")